thien-do/thien-do/work.md

 [Hoang Luu](https://github.com/unrealhoang) (Software Engineer) and many others.

-- **Built and led a team of 12 front-end engineers** across Japan and Vietnam to launched and continously developed the company flagship product, an advanced cryptocurrency trading platform consists of multiple web apps.
+- **Launched and continously developed the company's flagship product,** an advanced cryptocurrency trading platform, by building and leading a team of 12 front-end engineers across Japan and Vietnam.

 - **Contributed to the company's biggest milestones**, from